 Marijuana strains are highly used for dealing with chronic pain with specific preference to cannabis indica plants showing positive results in treating non-migraine headaches, neuropathy, joint pain, etc. THC and CBD components of marijuana work in reducing pain where the former, as a psychoactive component activates the brain giving a feeling of high reducing levels of pain and the later interacts with pain receptors to put forth pain-relieving effects.
 Consumption has to be strictly observed under proper guidance.
 Some over the counter painkillers can be easily replaced with medical cannabis like Sativex, a mouth spray used for treating neuropathic pain.

 Sleeping Aid VS Medical Marijuana

 About 40% of Canadians and 30% of Americans suffer from insomnia issues.
 Sleeping pills like Doxylamine, Melatonin, Ramelteon, and many more such prescription sleep drugs come with warnings on its reactions depending on the patient.
 People are now choosing an alternative to these by leaning towards medical cannabis which is helping to sleep sooner and longer.
 In particular, THC strains are most effective in relaxing body and relieving pain allowing Cannabinoid receptors in our body to normalize sleep.
-Medical cannabis having balanced proportion of THC and CBD is basically recommended.
+Medical cannabis has a balanced proportion of THC and CBD is basically recommended.
 These are accessible online sold by authorized dispensaries directly to consumers.
 It is beneficial to have an idea about the best online dispensary Canada to easily get your hands on legalized quality products.